Neapolitan Pastiera

 - Adjust the salt according to the salt content of the preserves.

-May your Neapolitan pastiera turn out to be a simple but rich work of art, where every layer of dough and every drop of honey tells the story of those who know how to respect the ingredients and the time.
-Serve it calmly, as it deserves.
+May your Neapolitan pastiera turn out to be a simple yet rich work of art, where every layer of dough and every drop of honey tells the story of those who respect the ingredients and take their time.
+Serve it with care, as it deserves, much like any true Italian masterpiece.

 How much of a capolavoro is this?